Mushroom-Daemon/doks/content/writing/cheat_sheets/CabinPro.md

 Approve Your Cabin: Approve your design and timeline estimate, and our team gets to work building your perfect rental unit Enjoy Reliable Income: Provide a year-round retreat your guests love--and are excited to share positive reviews about!

+### Addresses Fears

+2-year workmanship warranty—we’ll make it right
+Company owner—who loves people—is just a phonecall away **Getting You Up And Running--Fast**

+As a smaller company, CabinPro is able to serve our clients more quickly than companies with longer lead times.
+However, the truth of construction is this.

+Delays happen.

+So while we can’t in good faith promise an exact delivery date (due to supply chain issues, unforeseen weather or delivery mishaps, etc.) what we can promise is this.

+Constant communication, keeping you in the loop at every step, and a company owner--who loves people, BTW--being just a phone call away.

 ### CTA Button

-* Share Your Vision
-* Speak with the Owner
 * Get Started!

+### ID Transformation

+* Unclear to Confident

 ### Benefits

 * Provide your guests with a thoughtfully designed escape and unforgettable outdoor experience
+* Regular check ins to make sure guests are enjoying stay

 * RVIA certified
   * No drawings or permits needed
   * Water, sewer, electric hookup and you’re ready
-* Thoughtfully designed + meticulous attention to detail = people enjoying their stay--the bedrock of our design process (ex: window placement)
+* Thoughtfully designed + meticulous attention to detail = people enjoying their stay--the **bedrock of our design process** (ex: window placement)
 * Guidance through design, township, and site prep process
 * Designed for 24/7, year-round rentals (Log cabins are drafty.
 Closed-cell spray foam insulation to keep your guests warm in the winter, cool in the summer, and energy efficient all year round)
 * Smaller company = personal relationship with owner + we can hit the deadlines you want